 Stiffness is often an indicator of improper/inefficient lymph flow, which often stops toxins from being drained, thereby causing the swelling or sagging of facial skin.
-Application of pressure during massage drains away the tension thereby relaxing the face and avoiding wrinkles, and promotes both blood & oxygen circulation and lymphatic flow – leading to suppleness and firming.
-Sagging, swelling and puffiness is done away with, cheekbones and jaw line are made more prominent – i.e., more clearly defined.
-Our face structure is made up of over 40 muscles, which are frequently subject to abuse much worse than the body muscles, so it becomes even more critical to massage them so that they also become tightened and toned like those biceps and abs.
+Application of pressure during face massage drains away the tension thereby relaxing the face and avoiding wrinkles.
+It also promotes blood & oxygen circulation and lymphatic flow – leading to suppleness and skin firming.
+A good face massage deals the sagging, swelling and puffiness of face and hence cheekbones and jaw line become more prominent – i.e., more clearly defined.
+Our face structure is made up of over 40 muscles, which are frequently subject to abuse much worse than the body muscles, so it becomes even more critical to get a good face massage regularly.
+Just like a body massage will result in tightened and toned biceps and abs, a face massage with a good face oil will lead to skin firmness and soft and glowing skin.
 In fact, if further argument is needed, the clincher is the fact that facial massage enhances the production of natural proteins like elastin and collagen which are critical for youthful skin.

 How to do facial massage?
 Can I use any face cream / face serum for face massage?
 Should a face massage be the last step of skincare routine?

 The obvious first step here is to start with a clean face as well as clean hands.
 This is obvious because one wouldn’t want to massage the impurities which settle on our face as we are exposed to the grimy, polluted everyday world into our sensitive facial skin.
 The recommended solution here is a good ayurvedic face wash, which is natural, preferably with herbal cleansing ingredients like aloe vera, neem, honey and tea tree oil.